mempko/firestr/INSTALL.md

 the local network, you can simply run firestr.

-If you want to communicate over the internet, you have to first have to add a public firegreet server to your greeter list under the contact menu.
+If you want to communicate over the internet, you have to first add a public locator server to your locator list under the contact menu.

-You can run your own or add mempko (http://mempko.com:8080)
+mempko.com provides a free public server at http://mempko.com:8080

-To connect with someone, create an invite file and give it to them in a secure way.
-Also get their invite file.
-They can then add you as a contact using the invite file.
+To connect with someone, give them your identity and get theirs.

 After you both add each other as contacts, firestr should automatically connect you with the other person.
-If you have added a greeter, it will talk to the greeter and use it as part of the connection process.
+If you have added a locator, it will talk to the locator and use it as part of the connection process.

-The firegreet service is simply responsible for providing information to the parties on their public ip/port after which firestr will initiate a p2p connection.
-No communication between contacts is sent to the firegreet service.
+The locator service is simply responsible for providing information to the parties on their public ip/port after which firestr will initiate a p2p connection.

-Once a contact is added, they are saved as your contact and you will connect to them the next time you start the application.

-You can have multiple contacts and multiple greeters.
-Once you have a contact to communicate with, you can initiate a conversation and start chatting or sharing applications.

 Have fun.